Knowing who to turn to

 We will be pleased to hear from you.
 We will listen to you and find out what has happened and how you are feeling, then we can start to work out how we can help to make things easier for you.

-2. You will be given a Case Manager
+2. You will be given a Beacon Support Worker

-Having a Case Manager means that you will have a familiar person to talk to each time, who knows your situation and is aware of what is happening with your case.
+Having a Beacon Support Worker means that you will have a familiar person to talk to each time, who knows your situation and is aware of what is happening with your case.
 They will arrange to meet you, and by talking things through with you, they will work out the best way of giving you support.

 3. You’ll have a safe place to turn to

-Asking for support is nothing to be ashamed of, we all need to talk about how we are feeling at times and we hope you will be able to talk openly with your Case Manager.
+Asking for support is nothing to be ashamed of, we all need to talk about how we are feeling at times and we hope you will be able to talk openly with your Beacon Support Worker.

-All our Case Managers are specially trained to work with children and young people.
+All our Beacon Support Workers are specially trained to work with children and young people.
 Don’t be nervous or hold back when sharing information or expressing your feelings, they will have heard similar stories before and are there to help you.

 4. We’ll help you understand your rights